virgesmith/inexmo/README.md

 the inline code just call a function in a separate `.cpp` file.
 - Any changes to `#include`-d files won't automatically trigger a rebuild - the module will need to be manually deleted
+- Inline C++ code will break some pydocstyle linting rules, so will need to be disabled

 ## Performance